Slosmr/PXRD2Seq/docs/DATASETS.md

 tolerance of 0.5% or a 2theta tolerance of 0.2 degrees.
 The output records the validation method, thresholds, and reconstructed reference cell.

-This is a pymatgen-based proxy cohort, not a GSAS-II-validated subset.
+This is a pymatgen-based proxy cohort.
 Missing or ambiguous DIF metadata can prevent a sample from entering a cohort.